 After all that, I find that when rolling my roadster down the sloping drive and leaning in to pull on the handbrake I can lock the rears, but not while I'm sitting in it.
 I couldn't do that on the V8 - probably because of it's greater weight from the body style as well as the rubber bumpers, and after changing the shoes which had been contaminated by leaking wheel cylinders the handbrake was very weak indeed, and took several bouts of taking the drums off to sand down the high spots until I got wear marks over the majority of the surfaces.
 Even so it's still not as good as the roadster, but has never been a problem on the MOT even when first fitted.

 The outer lower spring is the handbrake spring, and is fitted in front of the shoes through holes in the ends of the handbrake levers.
-This spring changed at about the same time as the levers, banjo drawings show a single long coil and Salisbury drawings show two fatter coils, but again this probably changed with the levers rather than the axles.
+This spring changed at about the same time as the levers, banjo drawings show a single long coil but Salisbury has two fatter coils, but again this probably changed with the levers rather than the axles.
 In theory this will pull the handbrake lever back further than the shoe springs have already pushed it, but in practice if the handbrake cable adjuster by the cabin lever has been set correctly it will effectively take up all of this play.

 See here for information on the handbrake levers.